-- (a) Flight profile (including manoeuvres to be performed, any simulated abnormal situations in flight, duties and responsibilities of the crew members); - (c) Levels of functional equipment and systems (MEL, CDL); - (d) Operating procedures, minima, and dispatch criteria; - (e) Operating a flight with a double purpose (e.g. a relocation flight used as a line training flight or a maintenance check flight used as a line training flight); - (f) Specific approvals held by the AOC holder;
+- (a) Flight profile (including manoeuvres to be performed, any simulated abnormal situations in flight, duties and responsibilities of the crew members); - (b) Continuing airworthiness, as applicable.
+This includes the case when the aircraft is returned to the AOC holder after having been used by another operator for operations in accordance with ORO.GEN.310; - (c) Levels of functional equipment and systems (MEL, CDL); - (d) Operating procedures, minima, and dispatch criteria; - (e) Operating a flight with a double purpose (e.g. a relocation flight used as a line training flight or a maintenance check flight used as a line training flight); - (f) Specific approvals held by the AOC holder;

-- (g) Flight and duty time limitations and rest requirements and cumulative fatigue; - (h) Selection, composition, and training of flight crew and cabin crew; - (i) Multi-pilot operation as perSLCAIS 089(Part-CAT) vs single-pilot operation when operating according to SLCAIS 102 (Part-NCC) or SLCAIS 103 (Part-NCO); - (j) Flights performed with aircrew that includes aircrew members of another operator, who have not completed a familiarisation training and who may not be familiar with the AOC holder's operational procedures; - (k) Categories of passengers on board, including when non-commercial operations are performed with no cabin crew.
+- (g) Flight and duty time limitations and rest requirements and cumulative fatigue; - (h) Selection, composition, and training of flight crew and cabin crew; - (i) Multi-pilot operation as perSLCAIS 089(Part-CAT) vs single-pilot operation when operating according to SLCAIS 102 (Part-NCC) or SLCAIS 103 (Part-NCO); - (j) Flights performed with aircrew that includes aircrew members of another operator, who have not completed a familiarization training and who may not be familiar with the AOC holder's operational procedures; - (k) Categories of passengers on board, including when non-commercial operations are performed with no cabin crew.